HasheemAhmed/School-Management-System-/README.md

 This repository contains a C++ program for a School Management System.
 The program allows for the management of student records, including updating student information.

 Features

-🔄 Update Student Information: The program provides functionality to update existing student records by entering the student's roll number.
+🔄 Update Student Information: The program provides functionality to update existing student records by entering the student's roll number
 📂 File Handling: Uses file I/O operations to read and write student data from/to student.txt.

 Getting Started